1 The burden of proof

-No, the ZPP does not lay down that certain means of evidence are deemed mandatory for establishing certain facts.
+No, the ZPP does not provide that certain methods of proof are obligatory in order to prove certain facts.
 In accordance with the inter partes principle, the parties are authorised to present evidence and the court assesses which items of evidence presented it takes for the purpose of establishing relevant facts.

 2.8 Are witnesses obliged by law to testify?

 Every person summoned as a witness is obliged to obey the summons and, unless otherwise provided by the ZPP, is required to testify.
 Therefore, testifying, which implies a duty of attending court, giving evidence and telling the truth, is a general obligation of every person.
 Witnesses who due to old age, illness or severe physical impairments are unable to obey the summons are heard in their own home.